 For many genetic disorders, carrier testing can help determine how likely it is that a child will have the disease:

 Examples of screening tests to identify carriers for specific genetic disorders include:

 There are two types of prenatal genetic tests: screening and diagnostic.

 Examples of tests used for prenatal screening include:

-Shortly after birth, a blood sample is taken from a newborn to screen for diseases such as phenylketonuria (PKU) and congenital hypothyroidism .
+Shortly after birth, a blood sample is taken from a newborn to screen for diseases such as phenylketonuria (PKU) and congenital hypothyroidism.
+Sensors are placed on the newborn's hand and foot to check the amount of oxygen in the blood.
 This type of testing is important, because treatment is available to improve the health of the child.
 Newborn screening is required in the United States, but states vary on which tests they offer.